chrismcclurg/vr-shooter-data/README.md

 - Treating the data as direct evidence of real attacker intent
 - Using the data to optimize harmful behavior
 - Presenting the dataset as a complete representation of school shooting dynamics

-## Recommended Use

-Researchers using this dataset should consider the experimental context carefully.
-The data are best interpreted as behavior elicited under a specific VR role-play protocol, not as direct observations of real-world attackers.

 For modeling purposes, we recommend: